538th Air Expeditionary Advisory Squadron

-The 538th Air Expeditionary Advisory Squadron is provisional unit of United States Air Force.
-It is assigned to the 438th Air Expeditionary Wing, and is currently located at Kabul Airport, Afghanistan.
+The 538th Air Expeditionary Advisory Squadron was provisional unit of United States Air Force.
+It was assigned to the 438th Air Expeditionary Wing, and was located at Kabul Airport, Afghanistan.

 Overview

 The squadron was activated by United States Air Forces Central Command.
-Since November 2009, Airmen have been assessing, training, advising, and assisting Afghan pilots, loadmasters, and engineers on training, tactics, and procedures on C-27A, C-130H and Cessna 208 aircraft.
-Advisors have a goal to pass on to the Afghan airmen the skills to transport cargo, people and assets vital to their security.

-The squadron is part of the air component of NATO's Train Advise Assist Command (TAAC-Air).
+The squadron was part of the air component of NATO's Train Advise Assist Command (TAAC-Air).
+It ceased operations in 2021 when USAF presence was withdrawn from Kabul Airport.